 - fear of a situation, activity or object – e.g. afraid of the dark

-While you may try your best to avoid the triggers as much as humanly possible, unfortunately some things are out of your hands and despite all of your efforts a meltdown will occur regardless.
-In this case, you need to be armed with strategies ready-to-go!
-It is essential that you practice these strategies at homebase with your child prior to the meltdown occurring.
+While you may try your best to avoid the triggers as much as humanly possible, unfortunately some things are out of our control despite all of our efforts.
+In this case, we need to be armed with a toolbox of strategies.

 Here are 6 of our favourite calming strategies that can be used at home or school:

-- Deep pressure: The use of deep pressure is extremely calming for children with autism.
-Weighted blankets can be really effective.
-However, you don’t need to spend a lot of money – a firm bear hug or deep pressure massage can be just as effective!
+- Deep pressure: The use of deep pressure is extremely calming for autistic children.
+A firm bear hug or deep pressure massage can be very effective.

-- Movement: The repetitive linear movement of swinging back and forwards is very soothing for the nervous system and therefore provides a great calming strategy.
+- Movement: The repetitive linear movement of swinging back and forwards in a swing can be very soothing and calming for the nervous system.

-- Create a ‘calm down’ kit: A calm down kit is a simple homemade kit which includes a number of different sensory tools as well as visual strategy cards for your child to access when they are feeling anxious or frustrated.
-This kit could include a stress ball, bubble wrap, chew necklaces, eye masks and visual cues for deep breathing exercises.
+- Create a ‘calming’ kit: A calming kit is a simple homemade kit which includes a number of different sensory tools for your child to access when they are experiencing a big emotion.
+This kit could include a stress ball, bubble wrap, chew tools, eye masks and visual cues for deep breathing exercises.

 - Fidget tool: Fidget tools allow for repetitive behaviour in a controlled and safe way.
-A child with autism tends to fidget as a way to help calm, sooth and self-regulate.
-Think: squishy toys and stress balls!
+Children may fidget as a way to help calm, sooth and self-regulate.
+Think: squishy toys and stress balls.

-Remember that these are all great ideas for helping your child calm down, but they will always be most effective when you are able to keep calm yourself!
+Remember that these are all great ideas for helping your child calm down, but they will always be most effective when an adult supports with co-regulation strategies.